Pension planning 2026

 Only if there's an actual dependent-protection gap.
 Single households or DINKs (dual income, no kids): typically no. Households with young children + single primary earner: usually yes.
 Self-employed with limited pillar-2 cover: often yes.
 The 'is the gap real' question is the conversation — not the brochure-language comparison of features.

-How does Hans help with the bank-vs-insurance decision?
+How does Nicole help with the bank-vs-insurance decision?

 What insurers offer pillar 3a contracts?